 Step 2: Complete and Pass All State Exams

-In Alaska, individuals new to teaching and seeking an initial teacher certification have to offer their official college transcripts during the application process, as well as paying the $200 certificate fee.
-They will undergo background checks processed by both the Department of Public Safety and FBI, which may cost $60.
-Applicants also have to pass a basic competency exam (BCE), and they have numerous options for completing it, including the Praxis Core Academic Skills for Educators or the competency exams from other states, like California's CBEST.
-Applicants must also pass a content area exam.
+In Alaska, individuals new to teaching and seeking an initial teacher certification must provide their official college transcripts during the application process, and pay a $200 certificate fee.
+They will undergo background checks processed by both the Department of Public Safety and the FBI for an additional cost.
+Applicants also must pass a basic competency exam (BCE), such as the Praxis Core Academic Skills for Educators, and also pass a content area exam.
 For those interested in kindergarten teaching, which falls under elementary education, these content tests can include:

 - Elementary Education, Curriculum, Instruction and Assessment (a score of 153 is required)

 - Elementary Education, Content Knowledge (163 is the required score for this exam)

 - Elementary Education: Multiple Subjects (you must pass all the specific subject area subtests)

 The additional tests in specific subject areas include:

 - Elementary Education: Multiple Subjects Reading & LA subtest (a score of 157 is required to pass)

 - Elementary Education: Multiple Subjects Mathematics subtest (receive a 157 to pass this exam)